StevenClontz/prof.clontz.org/classes/2018/08/ma434/index.md

 ## Proofs

-Periodically full-response Proofs Quizzes will be given during class to assess student ability to discover and write proofs, including constructing examples and counterexamples.
+Periodically full-response open-note Proofs Quizzes will be given during class to assess student ability to discover and write proofs, including constructing examples and counterexamples.
 Students will be given one or more theorems related to (but not identical to) the theorems satisfactorally presented in class,